-Richard Olshen, PhD, is Professor of Biomdedical Data Science and (by courtesy) of Electrical Engineering and of Statistics.
+Richard Olshen, PhD, is Professor of Biomedical Data Science and (by courtesy) of Electrical Engineering and Statistics.
 He is a member of Stanford’s Cancer Institute.
-For 17 years he was Chief of the Division of Biostatistics.
+For 17 years, he was Chief of the Division of Biostatistics.
 Dr. Olshen is a co-inventor of CART technology and coauthor of the basic book, Classification and Regression Trees.
-His research has involved studies of longitudinal data, including those arising in gait analysis (regarding which he is coauthor of a basic text), cholesterol levels in human populations, renal physiology, and genetics.
-Recent efforts involve the estimation of clonality in immunology, the successive normalization of rectangular arrays of data, genome-wide association studies of mean arterial blood pressure, and strategies for treating certain patients with HIV/AIDS.
+His research has involved studies of longitudinal data, including those arising in gait analysis (regarding which he is coauthor of a basic text), cholesterol levels in human populations, renal physiology and genetics.
+Recent efforts involve the estimation of clonality in immunology, the successive normalization of rectangular arrays of data, genome-wide association studies of mean arterial blood pressure and strategies for treating certain patients with HIV/AIDS.

 Chiara Sabatti, PhD,is an Associate Professor of Biomedical Data Science and (by courtesy) of Statistics.
-Like Tibshirani, Olshen, and others, she is a member of Stanford’s Bio-X. Her research, awarded the NSF Career Award in 2003, is on statistical methods for the analysis of high-throughput genomic data, with special focus on understanding transcription regulation and the genetic basis of traits of interest.
-In the area of transcription regulation, she has proposed sparse Bayesian models to estimate signal from gene expression array experiments; she has developed genome-wide searching tools to identify binding sites of transcription factor; and she has used sparse factor models to describe regulatory networks.
-In the area of gene mapping, she has studied linkage disequilibrium, its measures, and variability across populations; she has proposed haplotype-based association tests; she has studied the properties of the raw signals of genotyping arrays, designing calling algorithms as well as using them to identify copy number variants; she has been involved in research that attempts to correct for unknown population stratification and relatedness in genome-wide association studies.
+Like Tibshirani, Olshen and others, she is a member of Stanford’s Bio-X. Her research, awarded the NSF Career Award in 2003, is on statistical methods for the analysis of high-throughput genomic data, with special focus on understanding transcription regulation and the genetic basis of traits of interest.
+In the area of transcription regulation, she has: proposed sparse Bayesian models to estimate signals from gene expression array experiments; developed genome-wide searching tools to identify binding sites of transcription factor; and used sparse factor models to describe regulatory networks.
+In the area of gene mapping, she has: studied linkage disequilibrium, its measures, and variability across populations; proposed haplotype-based association tests; studied the properties of the raw signals of genotyping arrays, designing calling algorithms as well as using them to identify copy number variants; and been involved in research that attempts to correct for unknown population stratification and relatedness in genome-wide association studies.
 She was at UCLA from 2000 to 2009, rising in rank from assistant to full professor.

 Trevor Hastie, PhD, is Professor of Statistics and Biomedical Data Science.
 He is the John A. Overdeck Professor of Statistics.
-He specializes in applied regression and classification methodology, and has written two books in this area: Generalized Additive Models (with R. Tibshirani, Chapman and Hall 1991), and Elements of Statistical Learning (second edition) (with R. Tibshirani and J. Friedman, Springer 2009).
-His current research focuses on applied problems in biology and genomics, medicine, and industry, in particular data mining, prediction, and classification problems.
+He specializes in applied regression and classification methodology, and has written two books in this area: Generalized Additive Models (with R. Tibshirani, Chapman and Hall 1991), and Elements of Statistical Learning (Second Edition) (with R. Tibshirani and J. Friedman, Springer 2009).
+His current research focuses on applied problems in biology and genomics, medicine, and industry, particularly data mining, prediction, and classification problems.
 He collaborates with Professors Howard Chang, Matt van de Rijn, and Robert West, of the Department of Pathology.

 Iain Johnstone, PhD, is Professor of Statistics and of Biomedical Data Science.
 He is Marjorie Mhoon Fair Professor in Quantitative Science at Stanford.
 His research is in the area of statistical signal processing and high-dimensional data analysis.
 In statistical signal processing, he has been interested in applying multiresolution notions such as wavelet bases to the nonparametric estimation of functions observed directly or indirectly in noise.
 In high-dimensional data analysis, he has been interested in applying ideas from random matrix theory to study properties of classical multivariate statistical procedure.
-For many years he has been Principal Investigator for an NIH grant, with Trevor Hastie and Rob Tibshirani, "Statistical Methods for Biomedical Signals and Images."
+For many years, he has been Principal Investigator for an NIH grant,"Statistical Methods for Biomedical Signals and Images," with Trevor Hastie and Rob Tibshirani.
 Professor Johnstone is an elected member of the National Academy of Sciences.

-Ying Lu, PhD, is Professor of Biomedical Data Science and Director of the Palo Alto Cooperative Studies Program Coordinating Center, Department of Veterans Affairs.
+Ying Lu, PhD, is Professor of Biomedical Data Science and Director of the Palo Alto Cooperative Studies Program Coordinating Center in the Department of Veterans Affairs.
 Dr. Lu’s research areas are statistical methods for classifications and outcomes research, medical diagnosis, design and implementing of clinical trials, quality control and quality assurance of imaging studies, and statistical applications in radiology, oncology, bone, and neurological diseases.
 Dr. Lu’s research has been supported by NIH and foundation grants.
-Dr. Lu is a member of an NIH study section and of an FDA PCND advisory panel, AJCC Cancer Staging Statistical Task Force.
+Dr. Lu is a member of an NIH study section and an FDA PCND advisory panel, the AJCC Cancer Staging Statistical Task Force.

 Lorene Nelson, PhD, is Associate Professor of Health Research and Policy (Epidemiology) and is a member of Bio-X. She is the co-founder and former Director of the Graduate Program in Epidemiology at the Stanford School of Medicine.
 Since 1994, she has taught an advanced course in epidemiologic and clinical research methods to masters and doctoral students in the training program.
 She has mentored many students at the doctoral, pre-doctoral, and clinical fellow levels.
 Her research focuses on the epidemiology of neurodegenerative disorders, including Parkinson’s disease, amyotrophic lateral sclerosis and multiple sclerosis, and genetic epidemiologic methods, including techniques by which to quantify gene-environment interactions.

-Art Owen, PhD, is Professor of Statistics and is a member of Bio-X. His research interests include nonparametric inference (empirical likelihood, bootstrap, cross-validation), quasi-Monte Carlo sampling, and analysis of high-dimensional transposable data sets.
-For the past ten years he was worked on statistical problems motivated by developments in biology, resulting in publications in PLoS and other outlets.
+Art Owen, PhD, is Professor of Statistics and is a member of Bio-X. His research interests include nonparametric inference (empirical likelihood, bootstrap, and cross-validation), quasi-Monte Carlo sampling, and analysis of high-dimensional transposable datasets.
+For the past ten years, he was worked on statistical problems motivated by developments in biology, resulting in publications in PLoS and other outlets.
 Some of the underlying statistical ideas have been distilled into papers for the Annals of Statistics and the Annals of Applied Statistics.

 Bala Rajaratnam, PhD, is Assistant Professor of Statistics and of Earth System Science.
 He is an Affiliate of Stanford’s Woods Institute for the Environment and is a member of Bio-X and of Stanford’s Cardiovascular Institute.
-His research focuses on the development of statistical methods related to estimation of high-dimensional covariance matrices, with applications to gene network interaction analyses.
-On the theoretical side the emphasis has been on developing a statistically rigorous framework for detecting gene network interactions in high-throughput data, even in the high-dimensional, low sample-size setting.
-A strong focus is on developing tractable Bayesian approaches to high-dimensional statistical inference in such settings.
+His research focuses on the development of statistical methods related to estimation of high-dimensional covariance matrices, with applications for gene network interaction analyses.
+On the theoretical side, the emphasis has been on developing a statistically rigorous framework for detecting gene network interactions in high-throughput data, even in the high-dimensional, low sample-size setting.
+A strong focus in his research is on developing tractable Bayesian approaches to high-dimensional statistical inference in such settings.

 Mei-Chiung Shih, PhD, is Associate Director of the Palo Alto CSP Coordinating Center of the U.S. Department of Veterans Affairs, where she is involved in the design and implementation of multi-center clinical trials.
 Her research interests include clinical trial design and analysis, sequential and adaptive experimentation and analysis, longitudinal data analysis, biomarker-based personalized medicine, vaccine safety monitoring, and comparative effectiveness research.